akinaka-dd/LUAD-Spatial/README.md

 **Multimodal spatial omics analysis of human LUAD by Visium and PhenoCycler**

 ## DOIT_LUAD3B.py
+- A Python script integrates spatial omics data by 10x Genomics Visium and Akoya Biosciences PhenoCycler.
+  - Supposes Visium (not CytAssist) and PhenoCycler-Open (not Fusion) in the example of this repository.
-- A Python script imvoking the following DOIT-xxxx scripts (1 to 7).
+- Imvokes the following DOIT-xxxx scripts (1 to 7).
   - Tested with Python 3.12.
   - Requires packages such as numpy, pandas, cv2, tifffile, depending on environment.
   - Internally invokes R scripts.